-Local political activism, intellectual debates and even opinion polls confirm that there is a clear demand for democracy in the Arab world.4 On the other hand, democracy is the final goal envisaged by democracy promotion policies adopted by the US and the EU since the early 1990s [Carothers 200; Gillespie 2002; Bicchi forthcoming].
-This convergence of vision disappears, however, when it comes to the meaning and content of democracy, let alone the ways, timing and responsibility for 1Requests of the Syrian General Congress, 2 July 1919 [Rossi 1944,. p.
+Local political activism, intellectual debates and even opinion polls confirm that there is a clear demand for democracy in the Arab world.4 On the other hand, democracy is the final goal envisaged by democracy promotion policies adopted by the US and the EU since the early 1990s [Carothers 2000; Gillespie 2002; Bicchi forthcoming].
+The apparent convergence of Arab and Western demand of democracy disappears, however, when it comes to the meaning and content of democracy, let alone the ways, timing and responsibility for democratisation.
+If democracy is indeed to become a shared goal for Western and Arab eli-

+1Requests of the Syrian General Congress, 2 July 1919 [Rossi 1944, p.
 75].